layeredy/.github/profile/README.md

 # We're Layeredy

 We're an independent software company dedicated to developing solutions for small businesses and communities with privacy, usability, and a budget in mind
+> [!NOTE]
+> We sync servers with GitHub every Wednesday, excluding holiday weeks.
+Some changes may wait until the next sync, while others deploy immediately.

 For more details about what we do, visit [our website](https://layeredy.com/).
 You'll find info on our services,